hikari-py/hikari/README.md

 bot.run()
 ```

-<small>And if that is too verbose, this will be actively reduced with the
+_And if that is too verbose, this will be actively reduced with the
-functionality provided by the Stateful bot implementation coming soon!</small>
+functionality provided by the Stateful bot implementation coming soon!_

 ## What does _hikari_ aim to do?